Time Period: 1806-1872

 - 01.01.1839: Did not join the Dresden Coinage Convention but adopted its standards effective 01.01.1841

-- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler (Vereinstaler) area.
+- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler ("Vereinstaler") area.

 • Duchy of Nassau (until 1866):

-- 1806-1837: Accounting in the Convention standard
+- 1806-1837: Accounting in the Convention standard; circulation of the Brabant Thaler ("Kronentaler") was wide-spread.

 - 01.01.1838: Joined the Munich Coinage Convention